MacKentoch/easyFormGenerator/README.md

 ## What is new?
  - March 2016: v1.1.0 is released.

- - November 2015: v1.1.0 coming soon : migration to ES6 + fixes
+ - November 2015: v1.1.0 coming soon: migration to ES6 + fixes

  - October 2015: `Easy form Generator step way`: new config available with `easyFormSteWayConfigProvider`:
     - show/hide preview panel